remult/remult/docs/guide/architecture.md

 It handles the communication between the server and the client, and also generates the sql statements required to access the data from the db.
 It handles security concerns and server/client concerns so that you the developer can focus on the business problem you are trying to solve.

 ### Let's use an example to demonstrate that

+An Entity object is defined once and is used on the server and in the browser.
+For example:

+<<< @/docs-code/products-batch-operations/products.ts

 When you write the following code which runs in the browser:
 ```ts